llsoftsec/llsoftsecbook/book.md

 assumptions about types still hold.
 When a check fails, the optimized code is replaced by unoptimized code that can handle all types, a process known as deoptimization\index{deoptimization} or on-stack replacement (OSR)\index{on-stack replacement (OSR)}.
-Deoptimization makes sure the state of the deoptimized function is recreated correctly for the execution point where the type check failed.
+Deoptimization makes sure that the state of the deoptimized function is recreated correctly for the point of execution where the type check failed.

 For example, a function such as:
 ```